Together we created Kickass UX in early 2019. But let’s take you back to the beginning for each of us.

-That's precisely how we designed our program; to help you create projects that you can call your own, which is what is going to separate you from other UX designers.
+That's precisely how we design our programs; to help you create projects that you can call your own, which is what is going to help you stand out.

 My story's similar.
 Spending $15K+ on a boot camp wasn't an option for me.
 I knew that I had to DIY my way into UX, but I didn't know where to start.